Lord Woolley of Woodford

 Lord Woolley has a track record of addressing representational imbalances, transforming institutions, and nurturing individuals.
 His cross-party and cross-sector work with Operation Black Vote has seen the number of MPs from black and minority ethnic backgrounds rise from 4 to 65 over the past two decades.
 In collaboration with Magdalen College, Oxford, he has been instrumental in the development of Pathway to Success, a programme designed to equip future BME leaders with the tools and knowledge required for senior leadership.

 Repeatedly recognised in the Black Powerlist, Lord Woolley is dedicated to promoting opportunity for underrepresented communities and individuals, and to building consensus across political and community lines.

->

-> Simon Woolley was knighted in the Queen’s Birthday Honours in June 2019 and was created a life peer in December of the same year.
+Simon Woolley was knighted in the Queen’s Birthday Honours in June 2019 and was created a life peer in December of the same year.
 He sits as a crossbencher in the House of Lords.
-He was awarded an honorary doctorate by the University of Westminster in 2012.
+He has been awarded an honorary doctorate by the University of Westminster in 2012, and the University of Leicester in 2023, and is an Honorary Fellow of Harris Manchester College and Magdalen College in the University of Oxford.
 He is a regular contributor to newspapers nationally and internationally on topics relating to equality, diversity and social justice.